 The more you get right in your manuscript before submitting to editors, the less work they'll have to do on mechanical issues—and the more time they can spend on making your writing shine.
 Plus, learning the conventions of fiction style* can save you money.

-*This is Articulate Editing house style, which is based on The Chicago Manual of Style (the style guide most often used with book publishing), generally accepted fiction conventions, and a pinch of personal opinion.
+*This is Articulate Editing house style, which is based on generally accepted fiction conventions (in the US) and a pinch of personal opinion.
 Most of what is written here will apply across the board.
 If a guideline has wiggle room, I'll let you know.
 And if you're working with a publisher, make sure you follow their specifications, as their house style may differ slightly.
 (This style guide also applies to creative nonfiction.)

 Commas with ...